I Would Like to See You Again

-I Would Like to See You Again is the 57th album by American country singer Johnny Cash, released on Columbia Records in 1978.
-The title track peaked at #12 on the singles chart, while "There Ain't No Good Chain Gang" reached #2; the album itself peaked at #23.
+I Would Like to See You Again is an album by American country singer Johnny Cash, released on Columbia Records in 1978.
+The title track peaked at No. 12 on the singles chart, while "There Ain't No Good Chain Gang" reached No. 2; the album peaked at No. 23.
 The album features a pair of duets with Waylon Jennings, one of which was the "There Ain't No Good Chain Gang" single; it was one of Cash's first collaborations with Jennings, and the two recorded songs together throughout the 1980s, including a separate album entitled Heroes.
-Cash and Jennings would also work together as The Highwaymen with Willie Nelson and Kris Kristofferson.
+Cash and Jennings would also work together as the Highwaymen with Willie Nelson and Kris Kristofferson.

+Critical reception

+Rolling Stone noted that, "in current country terminology, this outsider has become an Outlaw, and Cash, in keeping with the new secular faith, strips his sound to a lean roar, writes a few hard-boiled stories ripe with romantic agonies and enjoins Waylon Jennings, country music's Incredible Hulk, to glower along on a couple of songs."